-After a 10% budget cut from the State in FY2009, a 6% cut from the County in the same year, and several years of flat funding from FY2010 through FY2012, the Library's budget in FY2013 reflected an increase in funding to operate the new Waldorf West branch from November, 2012 to June, 2013.
-With the economy on a slow recovery, the Library has enjoyed a steady increase in our budget in FY2014, FY2015 and FY2016.
+After budget cuts and flat funding from 2009 through 2012, the Library's budget in FY2013 reflected an increase in funding to operate the new Waldorf West branch from November, 2012 to June, 2013.
+With the economy in recovery, the Library has enjoyed steady increases in our budget since FY2014.
+The total FY2017 budget reflected an overall increase in funding sources of 1.9%.